Discover the history of the neighborhood

 For many years, it was one of the most important streets of the left bank.
 Along with the Rue Saint-André-des-Arts, the Rue du Four, the Rue de Sèvres and the Rue Lecourbe, it was part of a route that, around the year 1000, lead south-west from Petit Chatelet, across the Clos de Laas and the Clos Gibart, with an abrupt junction to the south for bypassing the Abbey.

 A neighbourhood rich in history

-Saint-Germain-des-Près, the literary heart of Paris: here, tourists passionate about books and art rub shoulders with students mad about philosophy and the cinema.
-A romantic neighbourhood, known throughout the world, which made a name for itself at the beginning of the 20th century when it became the favoured haunt of artists and philosophers.
-But it was not until the mid-1950s that the area truly experienced its golden age...
+Saint-Germain-des-Prés, the literary heart of Paris: visitors who are passionate about books and art meet students who are fond of philosophy and cinema.
+A romantic district, known throughout the world, which became known at the beginning of the 20th century as the preferred place for artists and philosophers.
+But it was not until the mid-1950s that the region really experienced its golden age...

 ...
 Prized by Artists

 Café Flore and the Deux Magots are the haunts of philosophers, poets, artists and writers.
 Jean-Paul Sartre, Simone de Beauvoir, Boris Vian, Jacques Prévert and Serge Gainsbourg, to name a few, chose the neighbourhood as their preferred district.
 Today Saint-Germain-des-Près has preserved the authentic charm of its old 17th century buildings.
 A meeting place for scholars, the district is also known for its many romantic Parisian hotels, its luxury designer boutiques, its delicious restaurants and small, intimate backstreets, which are ideal for a romantic walk.